 Since we are using a practice set of data, under “Study Tags” write “Tutorial” and select “Save Tags”.
 As part of our routine clean up efforts, this tag will allow us to find and remove studies and analyses generated using the template data and information.

 The first step after study creation is uploading files.
 Click on the “Upload Files” button: as shown in the figure below, you can now drag-and-drop files into the grey area or simply click on “select from your computer” to select the fastq, fastq.gz or txt files you want to upload.

-Uploads can be paused at any time and restarted again, as long as you do not refresh or navigate away from the page, or log out of the system from another page.
+Uploads can be paused at any time and restarted again, as long as you do not refresh, navigate away from the page, or log out of the system from another browser window.

-Drag the file named “sample_information.txt” into the upload box.
-It should upload quickly and appear with a checkbox next to it below.
+To proceed, drag the file named “sample_info.txt” into the upload box.
+It should upload quickly and appear below “Files” with a checkbox next to it below.